What is Hetzner Cloud Object Storage?

 There is no default data-at-rest encryption of objects, but you can encrypt your data during the upload using SSE-C. This is explained in the how-to guide "Encrypting data with SSE-C".
 Replaced disk drives are physically destroyed on site and never leave our premises in a recoverable form that would allow data to be reconstructed.

-Why do the total file count and total size in Cloud Console not update right after changes?
+Why do the total file count and total size in Hetzner Console not update right after changes?

 These Bucket statistics are not calculated in real-time.
 It can take up to 15-20 minutes for these values to be updated.